Auazure/DL21SP20/ABC123_Code/README.md

 ```

 # Labeling Request
-Note: when we submitted our labeling request, we haven't gotten outstanding CoMatch outcome.
+Note, when we submitted our labeling request, we haven't gotten outstanding CoMatch outcome.
 Hence, the labeling is based on Barlow Twins.
 ## Barlow-Twins
 The original source of PyTorch implementation is [here](https://github.com/facebookresearch/barlowtwins).